PhysiCell-Tools/python-loader/man/TUTORIAL_r.md

 str(cell.seurat_spatial)
 ```

-For how to analyse with seurat, please study the official documentation.
+For how to analyze with seurat, please study the official documentation.

 + https://github.com/cellgeni/schard
 + https://satijalab.org/seurat/